VP-Info: Technical

 VP-Info can read and write all the common dBase/Clipper file formats, as well as exchange data with OpenOffice.
 VP-Info can read and write any type of dbf files (e.g. dBase II, III, IV, Clipper) at the same time.
 Unlike the older dBase file formats, VP-Info dbf files can have an unlimited number of records.

 VP-Info has a unique built-in compiler for fast execution.
 On modern computers with fast SSDs, the speed increase is not as noticeable as compared to older PCs with removable discs.
 However, the speed and accuracy of the VP-Info/Shark compiler now makes it useful as a rapid "make" file in that large batches of related source files can be rapidly assembled and tested.

 Like many DOS applications, VP-Info is available for free download.
 An online User's Manual for the latest distribution of VP-Info, SharkBase, is still maintained.
 VP-Info, and subsequent SharkBase versions, can run on 32-bit or 64-bit Windows, using a virtual machine or emulator to provide a usable environment.
 It has been reported that both VP-Info and Shark run under the latest Windows versions using either vDOS, or DOSbox-X, both recent forks of the earlier DOSBox MS-DOS emulator, and also on multi-user/multi-tasking systems with NetBIOS over TCP/IP such as PC-MOS/386.
 VP-Info dbf files can be opened, modified and saved by both OpenOffice Calc and LibreOffice Calc.
 The vDOS & DOSBox-X emulators offer access to all hardware output (printer) ports on the hosting Windows systems.

 Versions

 VP-Info was produced in several different versions: VP-Info Level 1, SR-Info, VP-Info Professional, VP-Info Professional Network Edition, SharkBase, and SharkBase Network Edition.
 All are moderately compatible except for VP-Info Level 1 (because it's the oldest and "least perfect" version).
 The Network Editions, e.g. Sharkbase, run normally in single-user mode on most systems described.
 Multi-user/multi-tasking operations however depend on NetBios and/or Windows to run in multi-user, multi-tasking mode on a LAN network.

+Reception

+InfoWorld in 1987 approved of VP-Info 1.0's low cost, fast performance, tutorial and documentation, and language enhancements, but found that most dBASE code would need modification.
+More seriously, it criticized the software's "serious error-handling problems" up to and including system crashes.
+InfoWorld concluded that VP-Info was "a poor value".